International Social Work and Philanthropy

 Recharging emotional and spiritual batteries on a regular basis helps us all to be more observant, thankful and balanced.
 International social work is one of the many ways to do this.
 From helping to build or supply schools, to assisting in developing models for building financial support of marginalized groups, this recharges our batteries.

-In November 2012 we visited with the Staff of Aung San Suu Kyi at her offices in Yangon, Myanmar.
-The Center assist in the development and editing of English language materials that promote democratic principles while teaching English as a second language.
+We visited with the Staff of Aung San Suu Kyi at her offices in Yangon, Myanmar.
+The Center assisted in the development and editing of English language materials that promote democratic principles while teaching English as a second language.
 This was a simple beginning, but we anticipate a long and productive relationship in the years ahead

 Medikur Village, Rural India

-Along with our friend Ashish Solanki, in December 2012, we traveled outside Fatehpur Sikri to the Medikur Village to view the school and determine how we might help out.
+Along with our friend Ashish Solanki we traveled outside Fatehpur Sikri to the Medikur Village to view the school and determine how we might help out.

 Lok Samiti, Rural India